 As for the wick, take note that any item constructed from cotton material works perfectly.
 It should be braided, too, to prevent it from burning too quickly.
-Also, take note that braided wicks are capable of producing a higher amount of light.
+Braided wicks are capable of producing a higher amount of light.
 You may also use a string, strips from old clothes, and shoelaces.
 It is also advisable to soak the wick first in saltwater and allow it to dry prior to each use.
 This guarantees the even burning of the wick.

 Make sure that you also use the perfect wick holder.
 In this case, it would be a big help to make the topmost part of the wick material, specifically the part which tends to burn, sit a bit over the vegetable oil.
 This will prevent the oil from putting off the flame.

-Once you have created your own vegetable oil lamp, you can expect it to work once the oil gets draw into the wick.
+Once you have created your own vegetable oil lamp, you can expect it to work once the oil gets drawn onto the wick.
 It causes the flame to ignite, making the oil vaporize.
 Also, just a bit of oil is enough to burn it for several hours.
-If it is your first time to use the lamp, let the wick fully absorb the oil prior to lighting it.
+If it is your first time using the lamp, let the wick fully absorb the oil prior to lighting it.
 Also, make sure that the wick is around 6 mm long.
 The oil should also reach beneath the coil.

 In case the wick holder is inside a jar, make sure to raise it as a means of lighting the lamp.
 If the flame shortens, it indicates a shortened wick.
 In such a case, you can use a pair of tweezers or a pin for pulling it up a bit.
 Make sure to get rid of the charred wick, too.
 One thing to remember about the wick is that you should not let it burn too fast as it might cause the level of oil to get too low.

-Also, avoid extending the wick too far since a huge flame might cause the production of flame.
+Also, avoid extending the wick too far since an oversize flame increases fire hazard, which is an unnecessary and avoidable risk.
 You may also want to tilt the lamp and tip over the holder.
-This will cause the flame to be submerged to the oil, thereby extinguishing the flame without causing smoke.
+This will cause the flame to be submerged in the oil, thereby extinguishing the flame without causing smoke.

 A sudden power interruption due to a disaster, emergency, or other problem can be annoying.
 However, with a good source of light from your own vegetable oil lamp, you can make the situation more manageable.
 Fortunately, making a DIY oil lamp is not that hard.
 The things you need are inexpensive, too, so there is no reason why you should not make one on your own now.